zagorski32611/solidity-workshop-1/tutorials/2016-02-17-solidity-systems-I.md

-# Updating Solidity 1 - Contract basics
+# Solidity Systems I - The basics

 This is a new tutorial series about how to create modular systems of smart-contracts, and how to replace contracts in a reliable way.
 This, along with some other life-cycle management, is mostly what this DAO framework does.